mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 ```

-We keep running all the test all the time
+We keep running all the tests all the time

 > OK (23 tests, 25 assertions)